clj-grenada/grenada-spec/README.md

 …to Reid McKenzie (@arrdem) and Alex Miller (@puredanger) for mentoring me in this project.

+## Changelog

+### 1.0.0-rc.1

+ - Introduce the term *Datadoc*.
+ - Try to be more clear introducing Grenada.
+ - Try to be more clear about versions in different places.

 ## License

 Copyright (c) 2015 Richard Möhn